bryanlng/fund_comparison_tool/README.md

 REST API is finally deployed! [link](http://www.comparemutualfunds.co.uk/v1/performance/PRHSX)

-I'm working on getting a link to a domain hosted on Route 53 up and running.

 ## About
 This tool allows a user to compare multiple mutual funds, side by side, on a variety of vectors (Performance, Risk, etc), so they can make the best, unbiased decision on an investment.